Key details

 VET to Higher Education Pathway Mapping for completed Awards in the same field or discipline.

 Further training pathways from this qualification include but are not limited to eligibility to apply for a Journeyman license.
-During Journeyman status, you are able to enrol in CPC40920 Certificate IV in Plumbing and Services to gain eligibility for Advanced Tradesman Licence.
+During Journeyman status, you are able to enrol in CPC40920 Certificate IV Plumbing and Services to gain eligibility for Advanced Tradesman Licence.

 Fees